WuTech256/Algorithm-and-Data-Structure/README.md

 - 853 Car Fleet
 - 962 Maximum Width Ramp
 - 402 Remove K Digits
+- 1475 Final Prices With a Special Discount in a Shop

 Queue and Deque:
 - 1823 Find the Winner of the Circular Game